 What Should You Expect From Ultrasound Vein Mapping?

 A complete vein mapping experience will take about one hour to complete.
-Patients should wear loose fitting clothing and avoid wearing jewelry.
+Patients should wear loose-fitting clothing and avoid wearing jewelry.
 There are no dietary restrictions and you should make the medical team completely aware of any medications you are taking.

 Our team has thousands of hours of experience mapping veins and treating vein diseases.
 Dr. Rimas Gilvydis has performed more than 20,000 successful vein procedures using minimally invasive techniques, such as laser vein treatments.
-Using the latest technology helps to reduce risk and recovery time, while increasing the rate of successful results.
+Using the latest technology helps to reduce risk and recovery time while increasing the rate of successful results.

 Vein disease is progressive and will get worse over time if left untreated.
 If you are concerned you may have vein disease, such as varicose or spider veins, act quickly to seek a diagnosis and treatment.
-Get a leg up on life by contacting us today to schedule complimentary evaluation.
+Get a leg up on life by contacting us today to schedule a complimentary evaluation.

 Schedule an Ultrasound Vein Mapping

 The professionals at Northern Illinois Vein Clinic can help you get started with treatment for your varicose vein issues.
 Our team has over 15 years of experience, so you know you are always getting proper treatment with the best outcome based on your specific situation.
 To schedule your ultrasound vein mapping or to get further information on their services, contact Northern Illinois Vein Clinic today.
+You can also reach out to us by calling (779) 696-8346.

 Long days of teaching exacerbated the burning and restless feelings in Kendra Brauer’s legs.
 The bruises and visible veins also provoked curious questions from her second-grade students if she wore anything shorter than full-length pants.
 Brauer first noticed a bruise on her leg when she was in her mid-20s.
 Slowly, more veins showed up and […]